cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/warp-client-checks/sentinel-one.md

 4. You will be prompted for the following information:

    1. **Name**: Enter a unique name for this device posture check.
    2. **Operating system**: Select your operating system.
-You will need to configure one posture check per operating system (macOS and Windows currently supported).
+You will need to configure one posture check per operating system.
    3. **Application Path**: Enter the full path to the SentinelOne process to be checked (for example, `C:\Program Files\SentinelOne\Sentinel Agent 21.7.4.1043\SentinelAgent.exe`).
    {{<Aside type="note">}}